-Type 1.
-One is the past as it was; the thing which Ranke and others are trying to get at.
+Type 2.
+The other is the pursuit of the past as it was; the thing which Ranke and others are trying to get at.
 In that past, it is either true that Mahavira predeceased Buddha, or true that Buddha predeceased Mahavira, but not both, and not neither.
 The evidence, in fortunate cases (and not all cases are fortunate), will tend to point to one or the other of these options.
 It is this kind of history, the set of past happenings to which the evidence in favorable cases may sufficiently point, that we are here concerned with.

-History as a field of activity has its origins in Type 2 behavior: the glorification of an identity-conferring past.
-The growth of scientific or Type 1 history out of that glorification is a recent development.
+History as a field of activity has its origins in Type 1 behavior: the glorification of an identity-conferring past.
+The growth of scientific or Type 2 history out of that tradition of glorification is a recent development.
 It remains at all times a minority venture, subject to curtailment in periods of national passion, and vulnerable at all times to the agendas of cultural passion.

 The Two Types

-Historians of Type 1 will notice the myth-creating or modifying process of Type 2, but in the record, as a datum in its own right; as something that happened at the time.
+Historians of Type 2 will notice the myth-creating or fact-modifying process of Type 1, but as a datum in its own right; as something that happened at the time.
 Thus, to an observer of the Han scene, the expanding myth of Confucius is not exclusively a lie about Confucius.
 It is also, separately, part of the truth about the symbolic position of the "Confucius" persona in Han times.
 Everything, including frauds and delusions and occasions of mass hysteria, is data for Type 1 history.
 It merely has to be treated as the thing which it is (in this case, evidence for Han attitudes), and kept from being taken as the thing which it is not (in this case, evidence about the historical Confucius).

 The Role of Imagination

-Imagination, or the inventive faculty, is proper in a Type 2 writer.
-It lays the foundation for a wider appeal.
+Imagination, or the inventive faculty, is natural in a Type 1 writer.
+It lays the foundation for the wider appeal at which Type 1 historians tend to aim.
 This was true in ancient times as well.
 We can see the faculty of imagination at work in the Shr Ji, as it dramatizes and embroiders the Jan-gwo Tsv stories (stories which were for the most part already pretty phony).
-Type 2 historians speak fondly of "the writing of history," that is, the crafting of a compelling narrative, preferably with plenty of sex and violence in it.
+Type 1 historians speak fondly of "the writing of history," that is, the crafting of a compelling narrative, preferably with plenty of sex and violence in it.
 Those people do not have much to say about the technique of interpreting evidence.
-You can always spot Type 2 historians (at least among the American scholars of a certain age) by the fact that their favorite book is Garrett Mattingly's "The Armada," a book which opens with an arresting scene: the beheading of red-haired Mary Queen of Scots.
+You can always spot Type 1 historians (at least among the American scholars of a certain age) by the fact that their favorite book is Garrett Mattingly's "The Armada," a book which opens with an arresting scene: the beheading of red-haired Mary Queen of Scots.
 Sex and violence.
 The Shr Ji has more sex and violence than the Jan-gwo Tsv.
 It is for that reason a more successful "narrative history" than the Jan-gwo Tsv.
 Questions of accuracy don't enter into these judgements.
 The sort of success at which they aim is conferred by the judgement of the reading public.

-Type 1 historians don't use imagination.
-Their analogous skill is rather inscenation, the ability, not to invent the past in your own image, but to think your way back into it on its own terms, shedding your identity and, as far as possible in a given case, acquiring a more appropriate identity: one's own acquired citizenship in the past.
+Type 2 historians don't use imagination.
+Their analogous skill is rather inscenation, the ability, not to invent the past in your own image, but to think your way back into it on its own terms, shedding your identity and expectations, and as far as possible in a given case, acquiring a more appropriate identity: one's naturalized citizenship in the past.